NetroScript/Relaxdays-Hackathon-CreativeTask2/README.md

 The content directory allows you to set up your own sample gift ideas.
 The currently used format is YAML, but also JSON would be supported.
 (See the [NUXT Content docs](https://content.nuxtjs.org/) for more info on formats)

-For the content to refresh you need to build / generate the nuxt instance again.
+For the content to refresh you need to restart the server.

 An example file would look like this: